 Australia life science sector has a fantastic opportunity for growth supported by both national and state government.
 The event was opened by The Honourable Daniel Andrews MP, who made it clear that the demise of the automotive industry coupled with the decline of the mining boom has bought focus on the potential of life science growth in Australia.
 Mr Andrews stated that the pharma industry in Victoria already had a workforce of 21, 000 and growing.

 The mood of both speakers and participants indicated that industry growth is currently hindered by constraints including a lack of collaboration between business and research, skills shortages, the need for more focused funding and investment.
 As always the need for more streamlined and harmonised regulatory frameworks has been predominate in the discussion.
 Overall the message has been one of a positive outlook and growth assuming Australian researchers can develop strong ‘ecosystems’.
 Strong ecosystems were repeatedly raised by the big pharma’s as part of their call to researchers to build GMP into the development process to support early and smother transition to commercialisation.

 Research and big pharma have not always gone hand in hand but the message from both MTPConnect and the International BioFest has been it is time for both parties to make friends early to help ensure Australia’s brilliant research reaches patients quicker, which is what this is all about, isn’t it?

-To expedite the process and enable broader thinking it is well worth reading more about Industry 4.0 and how it applies to the pharmaceutical industry.
-PharmOut has been facilitating innovative thinking in the annual National GMP and Validation Forums, since 2016 we have been presenting and talking about block chain and Industry 4.0 and more recently Pharm 4.0.
+To expedite the process and enable broader thinking it is well worth reading more about Industry 4.0 and how it applies to the pharmaceutical industry as well as the increasing regulations surrounding software and apps for healthcare professionals.
+PharmOut has been facilitating innovative thinking in the annual National GMP and Validation Forums, since 2016 we have been presenting and talking about block chain and Industry 4.0 – and more recently Pharma 4.0.